-Through partnerships with public schools and social-service agencies, the Honolulu Museum of Art’s after-school outreach program Art to Go sends qualified artist instructors and supplies to sites, such as public elementary schools, throughout the islands.
+Through partnerships with public schools and social-service agencies, the Art to Go after-school outreach program sends qualified artist instructors and supplies to sites, such as public elementary schools, throughout the islands—for free.
 Art to Go stimulates creativity, introduces artistic technique, bolsters self-esteem and confidence, strengthens problem-solving skills and promotes positive leisure activities in a safe environment for Hawai‘i’s youth and underserved communities.

 A typical Art to Go group meets once a week after school for 12 weeks.
 Students experiment with different media, art techniques and learn art history.
 The program culminates with an exhibition of student artwork at the school or community center, allowing students to share their creations with family and friends.

 Support Art to Go

 Art to Go is made possible by the generous support of individuals, foundations and corporations.
-For information about how to donate or fund a specific Art To Go program, please contact Jessica Welch, Associate Director of Development, at 808-532-8715, firstname.lastname@example.org
+For information about how to donate or fund a specific Art To Go program, please contact Dave Washburn, at 808-532-8780, email@example.com.

 “I want to inspire people to do art and show them art is not just crayons and drawings.
 Without art, our feelings would be trapped in a box.
-With art, you can let your feeling free.”
+With art, you can let your feeling free.”—Kamaile Elementary student

 “I like Art To Go because it provides children with the opportunity to express themselves and to explore varying dimensions of their being.
 Creativity and exploration is a reliable route to self-understanding.
 Art To Go encourages children to take risks, to try things out, to explore their thoughts and feelings, and to delve into their very beings.
-This, I certainly believe, is a very valuable thing.”
+This, I certainly believe, is a very valuable thing.”—Ala Wai Elementary teacher

 "This program is supported by funding through the State Foundation on Culture and the Arts, and through appropriations from the Hawaii State Legislature (and by the National Endowment for the Arts)."